Below is a list of commonly asked questions related to the Brave ads platform.

 In the initial Brave Ads release, users receive BAT for viewing the ad notifications.
 In future releases, users will be able to earn additional rewards for engagement events within the ad tabs.
 Brave does not reward users for clicking on the notifications.
 Brave’s position is that users should only click on ads that they have a genuine interest in engaging with.

 Soon, you will be able to use your BAT in partnership with Tap, for rewards including gift cards (Amazon, Uber, Apple, etc.), restaurant certificates, hotel discounts and more.
+In addition, users are now able to verify their browser wallet and withdraw earned BAT into their associated Uphold account to use as they see fit.
 We also encourage users to use the tokens earned to support their favorite online content creators.